maxbiostat/propriety_power_priors/README.md

 # On the normalised power prior
-On the propriety of the power prior for general models.

 A [power prior](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.6728) is a way of constructing an informative prior distribution based on historical data.
 The main idea is to raise the likelihood to a certain scalar, `a0`, usually between 0 and 1, in order to control the amount of information borrowed from the historical data.